Site Updates

 Here is a quick midsummer note on recent activity in our online journal.

 Recently: Over the past few months we’ve been serially publishing entries in a Special Focus Section on “Histories of Ethnoscience,” guest edited by Raphael Uchôa, Staffan Müller-Wille and Harriet Mercer.
-We invite you to peruse what is now a substantial collection of diverse and revealing perspectives on a field and set of approaches whose history has had far too little attention.
+We invite you to peruse what is now a substantial and diverse collection of perspectives on an important field whose history has received far too little attention.

-Soon: Some of these threads will be picked up in an exchange hich we will publish later this summer between anthropologist Philippe Descola and philosopher of the social sciences Bruno Karsenti; “Anthropology and Philosophy” reflects on the epistemology of structuralism, its precursors and inheritors, and on anthropology’s current philosophical centrality.
+Soon: Some of these threads will be picked up in an exchange which we will publish later this summer between anthropologist Philippe Descola and philosopher of the social sciences Bruno Karsenti.
+“Anthropology and Philosophy” reflects on the epistemology of structuralism, its precursors and inheritors, and on anthropology’s current philosophical centrality.

 Many thanks to all of these authors, coming from so many different fields, nations, and specialties.